Jean-François Hodoul

-Jean-François Hodoul (11 April 1765 – 10 January 1835) was a sea captain, corsair, and later merchant and plantation owner in Île de France (now Mauritius).
+Jean-François Hodoul (11 April 1765 – 10 January 1835) was a sea captain, corsair, and later merchant and plantation owner in Isle de France (Mauritius).

 Origins

 Hodoul was born on 11 April 1765 La Ciotat, Provence.
 His father, Raymond, was a charcutiere; his mother was Geneviève Cauvin.
 He left for France's colonies in the Indian Ocean at the age of 24, and arrived at Mauritius in 1789, on board Scipion.
 Other sources state that he arrived there on 12 April 1790, the day after his 25th birthday.

 He rapidly became a sea captain.
 By 1791 he was master of Deux Sœurs.
 Two years later, he was master of the brig Succès.
 During this period he transported slaves from Africa to the Indian Ocean colonies of Île de France and Île Bourbon (Réunion).

 Privateer

 In 1793 the French Revolutionary Wars broke out, and with them a battle in the Indian Ocean between Britain and France.
 In 1794 the British captured him and his brig Olivette when the British entered Mahé, Seychelles, capturing the colony.
 The now British colony retained Olivette for its government's purposes.

 In June 1794 he married the 16-year old Mairie Corantine Olivette Jorre de St Jorre, daughter of a wealthy local merchant, shortly after he had started his privateering adventures.

 In 1796 Hodoul went to sea again as an enseigne de vaisseau aboard the privateer Entreprise.
 Then he sailed aboard Général Pichegru, a recently captured British schooner previously named Hay, that Captain François Legars of Enterprise had given Jacques François Perroud.
 Hodoul sailed with Perroud to India.
 On 17 February 1797 Hodoul arrived at Port Louis with the British vessel Castor, of 150 tons (bm), which Perroud and Général Pichegru had captured in January at Visakhapatnam.
 She had a cargo of wheat and rice.